GeminiAd/readme-generator/README.md

 ## Installation

 - Clone this repository down to your hard drive.
-- Make sure [node.js](https://nodejs.org/en/) and the npm package manager are both installed
+- Make sure [node.js](https://nodejs.org/en/) and the npm package manager are both installed.
 - Navigate to the directory that you cloned the repo down to and type `npm install` to install all dependencies.

 ## Usage